airvin/fabric-network/README.md

 ./start.sh
 ```

-or, to run without the chaincode container (for local dev):
+or, to run without the chaincode container (for local development):

 ```
 ./start-no-cc.sh